U.S. Department of State Seal

 Faith-Based Travelers: See the following webpages for details:

-Non-Governmental Organizations (NGOs): The government of Nicaragua recently forced the closure of more than 3,500 NGOs and charitable organizations.
-Employees of NGOs and volunteers supporting NGOs may be denied entry to Nicaragua.
+Non-Governmental Organizations (NGOs): The Government of Nicaragua has closed more than 5,300 NGOs, including religious and charitable organizations, since 2018.
+Employees and volunteers of NGOs and volunteers supporting NGOs may be denied entry to Nicaragua.
+Those in Nicaragua may be subject to investigation or expulsion.
+Nicaraguan Authorities have threatened U.S. citizens engaged in religious or charitable activities with arrest and opened questionable criminal investigations.
 Please see “Advanced Coordination Required for Volunteer Groups” above.

 Students: See our Students Abroad page.